 Kenya is one of a kind.
-Unique in many ways and a home to a wide range of amazing people.
+Unique in many ways and home to a wide range of amazing people.
 If you haven’t visited Kenya yet, it should be your next destination.

 Kenya is a home for approximately 43.5 million people.
-It hosts both the locals, foreigners and refugees.
+It hosts both the locals, foreigners, and refugees.
 Constitutes forty-seven tribes including the foreign tribes that were accommodated as natives.

 Kenya’s Capital city is Nairobi.
 It’s a vibrant city and the largest one in the country.
 The official languages are Swahili and English.
 Making it easier for the visitors to communicate with the locals.
 Kenyans are very friendly people and easy to mingle with.

 We love visitors and always assures them of Hakuna Matata.
 Almost all our forty-seven counties have conservation areas.
 In fact, our country is named after a mountain in Nyeri ( Mt.
 Kenya).

 Wildlife still roams freely among local communities in some parts of our country.
 The locals have a convenient relationship with the wildlife.
 Although sometimes it may go south leading to serious human-wildlife conflicts.